 It was barely even the weekend yet and I already had the entire date planned for next Saturday.
 I had sent an owl to Aberforth, an old friend of the family who still owned the Hog’s Head even though he no longer ran it.
-He finally replied, agreeing to close the bar for the afternoon so that my date and I could have a few hours together, and that he would let the guy running the bar, a man by the name of Jack, know about the situation.
+He finally replied, agreeing to close the bar for the afternoon so that my date and I could have a few hours together in private, and that he would let the guy running the bar, a man by the name of Jack, know about the situation.
 Sirrah wouldn’t arrive til noon, but I would show up early to set up the place and make it look a bit more suitable for a date.

 As much as I wished we could have our date somewhere nicer—and, not to mention, cleaner—this was the only place we could go where we wouldn’t have to worry about seeing anyone we knew.
 The Three Broomsticks would be crowded with Hogwarts students as usual, and I refused to ever step foot into Madam Puddifoot’s Tea Shop.
 Plus, I’m pretty sure Sirrah would be even less inclined than I am to go there; she’d probably laugh me right out of Hogsmeade if I even tried to lead her in that direction.

 The Hog’s Head was in the perfect position though.
 It was remote, being off the main road and near the end of town.
 It was also unappealing, being that it typically only hosted clientele of an unusual and rough sort, mostly people who’d prefer to keep to themselves.
 You certainly wouldn’t find any of these people in The Three Broomsticks either because they’d been banned from the nicer inn, or they’d be too suspicious looking and everyone would be staring at them, wondering who they were.